Amnon Weinstein

-Amnon Weinstein (born July 21, 1939) is an Israeli luthier.
-He is the founder and promoter of the Violins-of-Hope Collection.
+Amnon Weinstein (אמנון ויינשטיין; 21 July 1939 – 4 March 2024) was an Israeli luthier.
+He was the founder and promoter of the Violins-of-Hope Collection.

 Early life

 Amnon Weinstein was born in Tel Aviv during the Mandate era.
-He is married to the journalist Assaela Weinstein who is the daughter of Asael Bielski, one of the anti-Nazi Bielski partisans immortalized in the movie, Defiance.
+He was married to the journalist Assaela Weinstein who was the daughter of Asael Bielski, one of the anti-Nazi Bielski partisans immortalized in the movie, Defiance.

-Weinstein’s father, Moshe Weinstein who was born 1909 in Poland had studied the violin at the conservatoire in Vilnius, Lithuania, which was a part of Poland at that time.
+Weinstein's father, Moshe Weinstein who was born in 1909 in Poland, had studied the violin at the conservatoire in Vilnius, Lithuania, which was a part of Poland at that time.
 He trained as a violin maker with Yaakov Zimmermann in Warsaw.
 In 1938 he emigrated to British Palestine and founded the luthier business of Weinstein in Tel Aviv.
-One of his first works was servicing the Palestine Symphony Orchestra that has just been created by Bronislaw Huberman.
-When the news of the persecution of the Jews in Germany reached Palestine after, the musician who had been fond of their German violins before, either broke them or burned them and some told Moshe that they would throw them away if he did not buy them.
-So Weinstein’s father started to collect violins.
+One of his first works was servicing the Palestine Symphony Orchestra that had just been created by Bronislaw Huberman.
+When the news of the persecution of the Jews in Germany reached Palestine, the musicians who had been fond of their German violins before, either broke them or burned them and some told Moshe that they would throw them away if he did not buy them.
+So Weinstein's father started to collect violins.
 When he learned, after the war, that all his relatives he had left behind in Eastern Europe had been murdered, he suffered a heart attack.
 From then on, Moshe Weinstein never wanted to talk about his family again.

-He apprenticed with his father before he studied violin making in Cremona with Pietro Sgarabotto and Giuseppe Ornati and Ferdinando Garimberti.
+Weinstein apprenticed with his father before he studied violin making in Cremona with Pietro Sgarabotto and Giuseppe Ornati and Ferdinando Garimberti.

 Violins of Hope

-Amnon Weinstein manages the Violins-of-Hope Collection together with his son Avshalom Weinstein who is a luthier in Istanbul.
+Amnon Weinstein managed the Violins-of-Hope Collection together with his son Avshalom Weinstein who is a luthier in Istanbul.

-In the 1980s Weinstein had made his first encounter with a violin from the Holocaust.
+In the 1980s, Weinstein had made his first encounter with a violin from the Holocaust.
 A young man brought him one that had belonged to his grandfather for repair.
 When Weinstein opened it up, he found black powder inside, soon realizing that it was ashes from the crematoria of Auschwitz, where the grandfather had last played the instrument.

-From 1996 on Weinstein started to systematically collect string instruments that were connected with the Holocaust.
+From 1996, Weinstein started to systematically collect string instruments that were connected with the Holocaust.
 At that time no one in Israel would buy German instruments, and so they were mothballed.
 Weinstein restored these instruments and collected the stories.
 Originally limited to violins of emigrants, Weinstein started to concentrate on instruments that had in some way to do with the Holocaust.
 Today the Violins-of-Hope Collection comprises more than 60 instruments.

 In the first decade of the new millennium, Weinstein started to use the instruments of the Violins-of-Hope Collection to initiate concerts and to combine the concerts with educational events teaching about the Holocaust.